 Q: Why do my claims keep getting denied?

-A: Refer to your weekly remittance advice to identify the denial reasons file size 2MB.
+A: Refer to your weekly remittance advice to identify the denial reasons file size 1MB file size 2MB.

 Please ensure that you are billing in accordance with the current billing instructions.